LillianLuzinsky/sweets-to-go/README.md

 ![Sweets to go gif](https://lillianluzinsky.github.io/website/images/Sweets/Sweets.gif)

 # How it works
-First, you see the homepage with one button to 'Make An Order'.
+First, you see the homepage with one button to 'Make An Order'.<br>
-Click on it and it will send you to the login page.
+Click on it and it will send you to the login page. <br>
-If you don't have an account, you can always click on the sign-up link.
+If you don't have an account, you can always click on the sign-up link.<br>